coryh-data/predictive-modeling-crt/README.md

 3. **Building Classification Trees in Python**
 4. **Bonus Question**

-All steps are in `notebooks/HW6.1.ipynb` and `notebooks/HW6.2.ipynb`.
+All steps are in `notebooks/Preparation 6.ipynb`, `notebooks/HW6.1.ipynb` and `notebooks/HW6.2.ipynb`.

 ## 🔧 Tools & Libraries

-- **Python**: pandas, scikit-learn, matplotlib.pyplot, numpy, seaborn, pydotplus
+- **Python**: pandas, scikit-learn, matplotlib.pyplot, numpy, seaborn, and pydotplus
 - **Jupyter Notebook**

 ## ⚙️ How to Run